WEC-Sim/WEC-Sim/source/overview.rst

 The WEC-Sim source code is located in the ``$WECSIM`` directory, but ``wecSim`` must be executed from the ``$CASE`` directory.

 ..
 Note::

-	WEC-Sim simulations should always be executed from the MATLAB Command Window, not from the Simulink/SimMechanics model.
+	WEC-Sim simulations should always be executed from the MATLAB Command Window, not from Simulink.